 The legs and back also have vulnerable areas for attack.

 The first 3 Wing Chun Forms, should be mastered before learning Biu Gee.

-Bill Gee also trains the principle of Pursuit and Retreat, where we train the concept of Fut Sao.
+Bill Gee also trains the principle of Pursuit and Retreat.

-Lastly, the art of thrusting fingers once mastered becomes a deadly tool and the practitioner should only use this technique in emergency situations.
+Dim Mak once mastered becomes a deadly tool and should only be used in emergency situations.

 Essential Elements to master at this level are:

 Reverse Tan Tien Breathing.